LisaMolloy5/Animal-Matching-Game/README.md

 * As a first time visitor, I want to easily navigate to the game page.

 ### Returning Visitor Goals
-* As a returning visitor, I want to play interactively with them game.
+* As a returning visitor, I want to play interactively with the game.
 * As a returning visitor, I want to be told when I have won and lost.

 ### Frequent User Goals